software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 2 goals in the Sprint Planning event:

 > "It's great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes.
 >
 > To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
 There should be a form for adding a category and a separate page for listing the added categories.
-The categories should be listed in an alphabetical order based on the name.
 >
 > The category list should have a delete button next to each category, which can be clicked to delete the category.
 There should also be a link which should take the teacher to an edit form, where they can edit all the information of the category.
 >
 > The teacher should be able to choose the quiz's category while adding or editing a quiz.
-There could be a dropdown menu in both forms where categories are listed in an alphabetical order based on the name.
+There could be a dropdown menu in both forms where categories are listed.
 >
 > Once we have this basic set of features for the teachers, we can start working on the student dashboard application.
-The student dashboard should have a page that lists the published quizzes with the quiz name, description and the date when it was added.
-These quizzes should be listed from newest to oldest.
+The student dashboard should have a page that lists the published quizzes with the quiz name, description, category and the date when it was added.
->
-> Different students are interested in different quiz categories.
-To find interesting quizzes quickly, the student should be able to filter the quiz list based on the category.
-There could be dropdown menu at the top of the page for filtering the quizzes by a specific category.
 >
 > Each quiz name on the quiz list should be a link to a separate page where the quiz name, description and the questions are displayed.
 There should also be some kind of navigation menu from which the student can navigate to the quiz list page.
 >